Kray-G/kcs/README.md

 ### Prerequisites

-Now KCC is tested only on a platform below.
+Now KCC was tested only on a platform below.

 *   Windows (x64) with Visual Studio 2017 (Express Edition).
 *   Linux (x64) with gcc.
 (Not available on github now, but coming soon)